Share it! Science : Monarch Migration, Ideas for Pre-K-12

 As the seasons change from summer to fall to winter, animals living in more northern climates have three options: migrate, hibernate or bulk up!
 One of the most amazing migrations is that of the monarch butterfly.

-This post contains affiliate links, please see disclosures for more information.
+This post contains affiliate links, meaning I make a small commission from purchases made from these links at no additional cost to you.
+Please see disclosures for more information.

 image: Kenneth Dwain Harrelson [GFDL or CC BY-SA 3.0], via Wikimedia Commons